Skip to main content

 Mezquita at opening time

 Arrive when the doors open (10am, or 8:30am for free entry Mon–Sat).
 The early slots are quieter, and the light inside the forest of columns is at its best.
-Solo visitors can linger as long as they want.
+Solo visitors can linger as long as they want, with no group schedule and no one pulling you away.

 Flamenco shows